stefanosiano/PowerfulSharedPreferences/README.md

 PowerfulSharedPreferences
 =========================
-Powerful and easy SharedPreferences wrapper, with support for automatic encryption
+Powerful and easy SharedPreferences wrapper, with support for automatic encryption and logs.

 Planned features (for now):
-* Support change password
-* Support multiple sharedPreferences files, with optional crypter specific for each file
+* Support multiple sharedPreferences files, with optional encryption for each file

 Usage